Kvaløya - Senja

 - Insurance for cancellation, rescue, repatriation and medical expenses.

 A trip to the Island of Kvaløya would suit intermediate to advanced ski tourers.
-The ability to ski off piste is essential for this area with ascents of 1000-1100m maximum per day being fairly typical, with a similarly large descent.
+The ability to ski off piste is essential for this area with ascents of 800m-1200m per day being fairly typical, with a similarly large descent.
 Some variations might require steeper skinning and descents of 40 deg.
+We ask that you are comfortable skinning uphill at a rate of 300m per hour and are comfortable doing kick turns.
 Please feel free to get in touch if you would like to discuss any aspect of your ski ability or for advice on your preparation.

 Additional information can be found in the links below: